helm/charts/README.md

 "incubator" has been added to your repositories
 ```

-You can then run `helm search incubator` to see the charts.
+You can then run `helm search repo incubator` to see the charts.

 ## Chart Format